DeepLearnI/demo-project/TUTORIAL.md

 import foundations
 ```

-Now on line 7, the code has a locally defined parameters dictionary.
+Beginning on line 7, the code has a locally defined parameters dictionary.
 Replace that with the following line:
 ```python
 params = foundations.load_parameters()